 I also had this idea of placing the interrupt handlers in segment 0.
 The advantage here is that CS will point to 0, which means that you can modify the interrupt vector table directly, by just doing something like mov cs:[20h], offset myhandler.
 This allows you to have a separate handler for each sample, and include the sample in the code itself, so the code effectively becomes the sample buffer.
 But at the time I thought it may be too much of a hassle.
 But then reenigne suggested the exact same thing, so I thought about it once more.
 There may be something here yet.

 I ended up giving it a try.
 I decided to place my handlers 32 bytes apart.
 32 bytes was enough to make a handler that plays a sample and updates the interrupt vector.
 The advantage of spacing all handlers evenly in memory is that they all had the instruction that loaded the sample in the same place, so they were all spaced 32 bytes apart as well.
 This made it easy to address these samples, and update them with self-modifying code from a mixing loop.
-It required some tricky code that backs up the existing interrupt vector table, then disables all interrupts except irq 0 (the timer interrupt), and restores everything upon exist.
+It required some tricky code that backs up the existing interrupt vector table, then disables all interrupts except irq 0 (the timer interrupt), and restores everything upon exit.
 But after some trial-and-error I managed to get it working.

 As we were discussing these routines, we were wondering if this would perhaps be good enough as a ‘replacement’ for Trixter’s Sound Blaster routines in 8088 Corruption and 8088 Domination.
 Namely, the Sound Blaster was the only anachronism in these productions, because streaming audio would have been impossible without the Sound Blaster and its DMA functionality.